-The property values for each of the metropolitan jurisdictions, presented in Table 6, page 15, indicate a variety of ranges in these rates.
+The property tax rates for each of the metropolitan jurisdictions, presented in Table 6, page 15, indicate a variety of ranges in these rates.
 This information is based upon data received from the various local government research agencies and/or local assessors.
-In addition, to tax rate differences, data presented in Table 4, page 12, show assumed market value differences of a residence for purposes of this study at the different income levels.
-The \$25,000 income level family is assumed to reside in a rental unit and the \$50,000, \$75,000, \$100,000 and \$150,000 income family is assumed to live in an owner-occupied house.
+In addition to tax rate differences, data presented in Table 4, page 13, show assumed market value differences of a residence for purposes of this study at the different income levels.
+The \$25,000 income level families are assumed to reside in a rental unit and the \$50,000, \$75,000, \$100,000 and \$150,000 income families are assumed to live in an owner-occupied house.
 Home values were based on 2004 American Community Survey (ACS) estimated data.
+The 2005 and 2006 ACS metropolitan data were not complete for use in this study.

-As stated previously, the \$25,000 income level family does not own a home or pay property tax, but only pay rent.
+As stated previously, the \$25,000 income level family does not own a home or pay property tax, but only pays rent.
 The methodology used to figure the rent was computed in the same manner as the property values at the other income levels through the ACS.
 Because renters pay property tax indirectly through their rent, it was necessary to compute a percentage of said rent constituting property taxes.
 States with property tax circuit breaker programs estimate a "property tax rent equivalent" in order to calculate the amount that renters are paying in property taxes.
 While there is some variation in the assumption of rent constituting property taxes within different states, the median, mean and the mode are 20 percent.
 Thus, on average, states assume that about 20 percent of rent goes toward paying property taxes.

-Real property tax burdens for District of Columbia residents fall below the area wide averages at all income levels.
+Real property tax burdens for District of Columbia residents fall below the area wide averages at all income levels, except at the \$25,000 income level.
 The real property tax burdens reflect differences among the metropolitan area jurisdictions in both real property tax rates and property tax relief provisions.
-The metropolitan area average burden for the real property tax is 4.6 percent of income at the \$50,000 income level; 4.2 percent at the \$75,000 level; 3.6 percent at the \$100,000 level; and 3.1 percent at the \$150,000 level (Table 3, page 12).
+The metropolitan area average burden for the real property tax is 3.6 percent of income at the \$50,000 income level; 3.3 percent at the \$75,000 level; 2.8 percent at the \$100,000 level; and 2.4 percent at the \$150,000 level (Table 3, page 12).